Transmission balise-locomotive: TBL1

 The TBL system is designed to stop a train passing a red signal, with operating speeds of up to 160 km/h.
-In 2006 13% of the Belgium train network used the original TBL system, introduced in 1982.
+In 2006 13% of the Belgian train network used the original TBL system, introduced in 1982.

 The system requires the train driver to manually acknowledge a warning when passing a double yellow signal (similar to the Memor/Le Crocodile system), as well as stopping a train automatically if it passes a red signal.

 TBL1+

 TBL1+ began to be installed on the Belgian rail network in 2006, with full conversion to the system expected by 2012.
 The system is a development of TBL1, but uses Eurobalises, providing compatibility for later reconfiguration to an ETCS system.
 An additional safety measure is the addition of an additional balise 300m up-line, which forces an automatic stop on trains travelling at more than 40 km/h ahead of a red signal.

 The roll-out of TBL1+ was accelerated after the Halle train collision on 15 February 2010, which killed 19 and injured 171 people.
 An upgraded version, TBL1++ was also unable to prevent the 2017 Leuven derailment while ETCS would have.

 Similar to the Swiss EuroSignum approach, it simply converts the aspects from TBL1 into a digital transmission packet so that it is compatible with ETCS, while not interfering with ETCS functionality, by using the national datagram (packet number 44) that is defined in the ERTMS / ETCS specification requirements specification (subset 026).